xma711/notebook/math/registration/README.md

 This method is to locally apply Affine transformation..

 Pi: position of mesh vertex i on reference surface.
-I think, to understand this, just imagine there is a 2d plane on the x-y space, and each pi is a point on the plane, like (1, 1), (1,2), (2,2), etc.
+To understand this, just imagine there is a 2d plane on the x-y space, and each pi is a point on the plane, like (1, 1), (1,2), (2,2), etc.

 What we are going to do is to get 3 error functions and somehow arrange them in a linear way so that it can be solved by linear fitting..